Simonkrh/infrastructure-delivery-pipeline/README.md

 # Infrastructure Delivery Pipeline

-## Project for IDATA2502 Portfolio
+## Project for the course [IDATA2502 Cloud services administration](https://www.ntnu.edu/studies/courses/IDATA2502) at NTNU

 ### Overview
 This project implements an infrastructure delivery pipeline using OpenStack and includes both a frontend and backend application for a simple shopping list.
 The pipeline automates the deployment of application components and manages communication between the frontend and backend servers.